rogerfitz/tutorials/march_madness_using_futures/README.md

 # March Madness Predictions Using the Crowd

-In this tutorial I'll go through how to scrape sports betting futures to create a pretty decent march madness bracket.
+In this tutorial I go through how to scrape sports betting futures to create a pretty decent march madness bracket.
 You can use this sort of approach with lots of other sports too!
 #### Outline